soypunk/bolt.black/content/recaps/2017/09/19/car-vs-tbl.md

 game_star_3: "Alexei Lipanov, TBL, Center"
 ---

 A boys-against-men type lineup as Carolina dressed what looked more like an opening night roster while Tampa played quite a few prospects who most certainly aren't going to make the regular season team this year.
+That four shot total in the first period for the Lightning sounded (there was no TV broadcast, only radio) as brutal as it looks.
+Probably jitters.

 Adam Erne scored the loan Tampa Bay goal on the powerplay in the second period.
 [Raw Charge's recap gave high marks to Erne's play tonight][1].
-Alexander Volkov had not one, but two goals called back.
+Alexander Volkov had not one but two goals called back.

+It was a tightly monitored match by the referees as 18 total penalties were called.
 Tampa Coach John Cooper said:

 > "There's 30 minutes of special teams.
 I don't think that's what's intended."